dragonfly-xyz/useful-solidity-patterns/patterns/assembly-tricks-1/README.md

 ## Shortening Statically Sized Memory Arrays

-Statically sized arrays *do not* store a length prefix because they're already known at compile-time, so the above approach will not work for them.
+Statically sized arrays *do not* store a length prefix because it's already known at compile-time, so the above approach will not work for them.
 But you can use the array casting trick to *shorten* statically sized arrays.
 Unfortunately, this will require a new variable declaration, which needlessly expands memory but avoids copying each element:

 ```solidity
 uint256[10] memory arr;